daudix/daudix.one/content/blog/2023-06-12-gemini-exploring-the-cozy-world-of-capsules-and-space/index.md

 This post is made to give you basic understanding of what Gemini is, what are Capsules and Gemlogs, modern-day use of retro image techniques and text-based art

-{% alert(tip=true) %}
+> [!TIP]
-I highly recommend you to read geminiquickst.art before this post, because it provides a lot of valuable information about Gemini, and it is better written than this post.
+> I highly recommend you to read geminiquickst.art before this post, because it provides a lot of valuable information about Gemini, and it is better written than this post.
-{% end %}

 ## What Is Gemini

-{% alert(note=true) %}
+> [!NOTE]
-For more accurate and in-depth answer to this question see [Project Gemini FAQ](https://gemini.circumlunar.space/docs/faq.gmi)
+> For more accurate and in-depth answer to this question see [Project Gemini FAQ](https://gemini.circumlunar.space/docs/faq.gmi)
-{% end %}

 Gemini is how some people call it - "smol web" - <abbr title="World Wide Web (WWW)">web</abbr> without distracting elements such as ads, stylesheets that define website look, various tracking scripts, cookies and etc.